ClickBank Gravity Score Explained: How to Find Winning Offers

 This number is important for both sellers and affiliates, but in different ways:

-For sellers, the ClickBank Gravity Score serves as social proof to attract quality affiliates – it’s evidence that your products not only can get sales, but have gotten sales recently!
+For sellers, the ClickBank Gravity Score serves as social proof to attract quality affiliates – it’s evidence that your products not only can get sales, but have gotten sales recently and from many different individuals!

-For affiliates, the ClickBank Gravity Score serves as a way to uncover promising offers that are actively making commissions for affiliates!
+For affiliates, the ClickBank Gravity Score helps uncover promising offers that are actively making commissions for affiliates!

 Knowing that both sides depend on gravity in guiding their business decisions, you can be sure that it’s an important factor.
 We’ll cover how to make decisions based on the score in more detail later in this post!